Sun-Sensitive Drugs (Photosensitivity to Drugs) (cont.)

 - Are there any medical applications of sun sensitivity (photosensitivity)?

-Pictures of foods and plant sun-sensitivity (photosensitivity) reactions
+Pictures of food and plant sun-sensitivity (photosensitivity) reactions

 Are there any medical applications of sun sensitivity (photosensitivity)?